 The more sun the area gets the better.
 Even a small space helps!

 Step 2: Select plants

-You should keep a few things in mind when selecting plants for pollinators.
+Keep a few things in mind when choosing plants for pollinators.
 What season will the flowers bloom?
-Try to include a selection of plants so that something with be blooming in each season.
+Try to include a selection of plants so that something will be blooming in each season.
 What shape will the flowers be?
-Flower shape plays a role in which pollinators visit.
+Flower shape affects which pollinators visit.
 Butterflies prefer flat flowers, hummingbirds visit tubular flowers, and bees are most attracted to clustered flowers.
 Generally, hybridized flowers do not have as much nectar as heirloom or native plants.
 Dense gardens with diverse flower types are most attractive to pollinators.
 Hungry caterpillars need food too!
 If you want to attract specific butterflies, plant some of the plants that their caterpillars eat – like milkweed for Monarch butterflies.